Rabcor/Wizardry-8-Portrait-Swapper/README.md

 ![ps](https://github.com/user-attachments/assets/0ba54401-3961-4649-81a1-4a58029abf4a)

 # Installation
 Download the executable from the release section and just run it.
+The .exe is obviously for windows, the binary without an extension is for linux.

 You can also download the source from the src directory and run main.py directly with python.